Jai (actor): 2022–present

 The year 2022 begins with two action films, Veerapandiyapuram and Kuttram Kuttrame directed by Suseenthiran.
 The next, he acted as the psycho killer in Pattampoochi directed by Badri.
 Then, the action thriller Yenni Thuniga and Sundar C's Coffee with Kadhal.

 Racing career

 Jai is also a car racer.
-"Crazy about racing" since his childhood, he said he was inspired by Tamil actor Ajith Kumar to get into racing.
+He was interested since his childhood.
 In June 2014, he participated in his first car racing tournament, the JK Tyre National Racing Championship at the Irungattukottai Race Track in Sriperumbudur.